GdXcIi/GdXcIi/README.md

 - 👋 Hi, I’m @GdXcIi
-- 👀 I’m interested in robotic and informatic
+- 👀 I’m interested in AI, websites, and Markdown.

 <!---
 GdXcIi/GdXcIi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.